 The responsibilities of the pharmacist in dispensing area are:

-i) Policies: He/she ensures that the framed hospital policies and procedures are being obeyed.
+i) Policies: They ensures that the framed hospital policies and procedures are being obeyed.

-ii) Accuracy: He/she maintains proper control on the accuracy of dosages prepared (particularly for intravenous administration).
+ii) Accuracy: They maintains proper control on the accuracy of dosages prepared (particularly for intravenous administration).

-iii) Maintenance of Records: He/she maintains records of drugs supplied, returned bills of investigational drugs and intravenous admixtures, etc.
+iii) Maintenance of Records: They maintains records of drugs supplied, returned bills of investigational drugs and intravenous admixtures, etc.

-iv) Storage: He/she have adequate control over the stocked drugs.
+iv) Storage: They have adequate control over the stocked drugs.

 v) Working: He/she ensures the compliance of all the laws and rules, and that compounding is done by adequate techniques.